-When traffic is routed over the non-virtual interfaced, the module is operating in a bypass state.
-When traffic is routed over the virtual interface, the module is operating in a non-bypass state.
+When traffic is routed over the non-virtual interfaced, the modules are operating in a bypass state.
+When traffic is routed over the virtual interface, the modulse are operating in a non-bypass state.

 In both cases, two independent actions must be taken by a CO to create bypass firewall policies: the CO must create the bypass policy and then specifically enable that policy.